EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 > The test workspace can be retained for additional testing, but if you wish to clean up the resources created during validation, you can delete the workspace.

-The workspace for the `eoepcauser` test user can be deleted via the Workspace API.
+The workspace for the `eoepcauser` test user can be deleted via the Workspace API, using any authenticated user (e.g. `eoepcaadmin`).

-This must be performed by a workspace `admin` user (e.g. `eoepcaadmin`).

 **Authenticate as `eoepcaadmin`**